Open-Access Publishing

 Where to publish open access?

-The Open Research team are available to advise on all aspects of open access publishing (https://libguides.qub.ac.uk/openaccess/introduction) and have several open access agreements with publishers, i.e. a fee waiver for Gold open access publishing.
+The Open Research team are available to advise on all aspects of open access publishing (https://libguides.qub.ac.uk/openaccess/introduction) and have several open access agreements with publishers, e.g. a fee waiver for Gold open access publishing with journals.

 If you are not publishing in a Gold open access journal, QUB encourages researchers to share their publications at the earliest opportunity following publication.
-The nature of what is deposited will depend on the publisher and the Sherpa Romeo link below will support what you need to make available.
+The nature of what is deposited and when this can be shared will depend on the publisher.
+The Sherpa Romeo link below provides guidance on what you need to make available.

 Directory of Open Access Journals (DOAJ)